-When I was nine or 10, I was diagnosed with obsessive compulsive disorder (OCD).
+When I was 9 or 10, I was diagnosed with obsessive compulsive disorder (OCD).
 That led to other diagnoses: generalized anxiety and depression.

 Growing up, I was in the gifted program at school, but I got into shouting matches with my teachers.
 Things like that happened a lot.
 Teachers were constantly telling me to leave.
 Eventually, I did — I’m a high school dropout.
 I pretty much stopped going to school in Grade 10.